-Otherwise, a foreign tax credit should be available against the foreign tax charged on those profits (depending on the rules of the foreign country in which the individual is resident).
+Otherwise, a foreign tax credit should be available against the foreign tax charged on those profits (depending on the foreign country's rules in which the individual is resident).

 Other non-property income dividends will be subject to Dividend Withholding Tax, but generally, an individual resident in an EU or treaty country should be exempt from Dividend Withholding Tax.